On the origin of quasinormal modes in semi-open systems

 \emph{Numerical simulations.---}A consequence of the reflective boundary is that the new overtones have distinct real frequencies and longer lifetimes, facilitating their detection.
 We demonstrate this via a numerical simulation.
-The wave equation \eqref{eq:WaveEq} is simulated using a method of lines algorithm (details in Appendix~\ref{app:num}).
-In Fig.~\ref{fig:sim_pulse}, a Gaussian pulse is evolved toward the barrier from the side of the open boundary.
+The wave equation \eqref{eq:WaveEq} is simulated using a method of lines algorithm.
+Spatial derivatives are implemented using 3-point finite-difference stencils and the evolution is performed using a fourth-order Runge-Kutta algorithm, whilst the permeable wall is implemented by specifying a relation between the $x$ and $t$ derivatives at one of the boundaries (see Appendix B for details).
+In Fig.~\ref{fig:sim_pulse}, a Gaussian pulse $\exp(i k_0 x-(x-x_0)^2/2\sigma^2)$, with $k_0=2$, centred at $x_0=-7.5$ (near the open boundary), and $\sigma^2 = 5$ is evolved toward the barrier.
 We illustrate the response signal, in both the time and frequency domains (left and right panels respectively) after the initial pulse has passed for various $\varepsilon$, i.e. as the boundary is made more reflective, focusing on values which make the decay times of $n=0,1$ comparable (see Fig.~\ref{fig:QNMdrift}).
 For the open system, we observe the characteristic QNM waveform, corresponding to a singly peaked frequency spectrum.
 However, for semi-open systems, the signal becomes more complicated, characterised by interference between multiple frequencies in the time domain which correspond to more than one peak in Fourier space.
 Notably, the peak corresponding to $\omega^{\varepsilon=0}_{n=0}$ splits in two, the left peak corresponding to the highest frequency QBS and the right peak to the first of the new overtones.
 For a partially absorbing wall, we observe that this overtone is actually the dominant signal when we measure near the open boundary.
 When the wall is fully reflective, the dominant signal comes from the QBS due to their long lifetimes, although our simulations suggest that the first overtone is still detectable.
 In Fig.~\ref{fig:sim_pulse}c, we illustrate the full spatial waveform as a function of frequency, illustrating how the different resonant modes (indicated by bright horizontal lines) are bound by the potential barrier.
 As expected, modes scattering with the wider part of the barrier experience less leakage.
 Note that although format in Fig.~\ref{fig:sim_pulse}a will be familiar to gravitational community, the equivalent representations in panels b and c emerge naturally in the data analysis of analogue experiments \cite{Torres2020,aasvancara2024} and carry more information about the spatial profile of the modes.